Hotel Torni Tampere

-Hotel Torni Tampere is a 25-storey hotel in Tampere, Finland.
+Hotel Torni Tampere (officially Solo Sokos Hotel Torni Tampere) is a 25-storey hotel in Tampere, Finland.
 It was completed in 2014.
 Hotel Torni Tampere is the tallest hotel building in Finland, and the second highest overall building in Finland after Majakka in Kalasatama, Helsinki.

 On the top floor of the hotel building is the Moro Sky Bar, which is the highest bar and terrace in all of Finland.